Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 ---

 ## 5. Advanced indexing and reshaping (15:00–16:00)

+> **INSTRUCTOR NOTES**: Students are getting tired by now - this is late afternoon content.
+Keep it practical and hands-on.
+Focus on reshape and transpose as the most immediately useful operations.
+Many students struggle with mental models of multidimensional arrays, so use visual analogies.

 ### Questions
 - How can I select specific data from arrays using conditions?